pulumi/terraform-provider-google-beta/website/docs/r/container_cluster.html.markdown

     [roles/logging.logWriter](https://cloud.google.com/iam/docs/understanding-roles#stackdriver_logging_roles) and
     [roles/monitoring.metricWriter](https://cloud.google.com/iam/docs/understanding-roles#stackdriver_monitoring_roles) roles.

-     -> Projects that enable the [Cloud Compute Engine API](https://cloud.google.com/compute/) with Terraform may need these roles added manually to the service account.
+     -> Projects that enable the [Cloud Compute Engine API](https://cloud.google.com/compute/) with this provider may need these roles added manually to the service account.
 Projects that enable the API in the Cloud Console should have them added automatically.

 * `shielded_instance_config` - (Optional) Shielded Instance options.
 Structure is documented below.